NichlasB/wp-custom-login-manager/README.txt

 * Enhanced security features

 == Upgrade Notice ==

+= 1.1.4 =
+New setting to control visibility of contact help message in error messages.
+The message is now disabled by default on new installations but existing installations will keep their current setting.

+= 1.1.3 =
+This version adds two new security settings: configurable contact URL and role-based email toggle.
+After updating, visit WP Admin > Custom Login > Security Settings to configure these options.
+Role-based emails remain disabled by default for security.

 = 1.1.1 =
 This update fixes an important issue with error message display during password resets.
 If you're using the password reset functionality with Turnstile verification, we recommend updating.